 Review and feedback of the portal by representatives of partner projects (particularly NeIC, EUDAT)

-Define next steps for establishing the EISCAT_3D portal by 2020.
+Define a project for deploying a production portal based on the second portal version.
+The project may involve additional further developments of the second version of the portal.
+(This depends on feedback captured about this version.)

 Output: Final report (Public document) - 30 Aug 2017.
+(Production data to arrive in EISCAT_3D in 2020.)

 The first portal version

-The first portal will focus on the data management features and computing services are not part of the setup.
+The first portal will focus on data management features.
+Computing services are not part of this version (they will be of the second portal version).
 The aims of the first portal implementation are:

 Assess the suitability of using DIRAC for the EISCAT portal purposes.